Courses

 GE 30303 – German before Germany

-In this course, students will learn to challenge the easy association of ?German? with the contemporary country of Germany by considering the extraordinary diversity of what ?German? meant before the modern country was founded.
+In this course, students will learn to challenge the easy association of "German" with the contemporary country of Germany by considering the extraordinary diversity of what "German" meant before the modern country was founded.
 Students will examine German-speaking Central Europe from the Middle Ages until the beginnings of modern Germany, focusing primarily on literary works in their historical context.
-The course?s historical outlook gives students the tools to critically examine today?s discourses of national identity, race, and German tradition by understanding how the meaning of ?German? has transformed over time.
+The course's historical outlook gives students the tools to critically examine today's discourses of national identity, race, and German tradition by understanding how the meaning of "German" has transformed over time.
 3 credits.

 GE 30305 – Contemporary Germany: Society, Politics, and Culture